NarayanMahadevan/MakeTechEz/Tutorial_Two/Tutorial_Two.md

 <a name="Practice"/>
 ###Practice Problem
+Define a tankCar class with private member variables raidus and height, a public volume member function, a default constructor, a constructor with two parameters, and reader and writer functions.
+The volume of a tank car is pi*radius^2*height
-Define a flatCar class with private member variables, a public volume member function, a default constructor, a constructor with two parameters, and reader and writer functions.The volume of a flat car is 8.25*width*length.
+Define a flatCar class with private member variables length and width, a public volume member function, a default constructor, a constructor with two parameters, and reader and writer functions.The volume of a flat car is 8.25*width*length.